narlanmatos/narlanmatos.github.io/anthologies.md

 ## Bilingual and Multilingual Anthologies

-*The following anthologies include originals in Portuguese alongside translations in one or more additional languages.*
+*The following anthologies include originals in Portuguese alongside translations in one or more additional languages (see also [Translated Anthologies](/translations/anthologies-translated/)).*

 {% include feature_row id="feature_row_bilingual" %}